Karneades/Defensomania/README.md

 application security.

-_**Disclaimer:** Defensomania is a personal project developed in the spare time and scenarios are purely fictional._
+_**Disclaimer:** Defensomania is a personal project developed in the spare time and scenarios are purely fictional or related to external writeups._

 ## Download